 Applicants to the PhD program are not required to have an MA prior to beginning our doctoral program.
 Our MA program is a self-contained course of study for students who are not planning to pursue the PhD program at George Mason University.
 Students who plan to pursue our PhD degree can earn an MA while pursuing the PhD and should apply directly to the doctoral program.

 An applicant can request to be considered for the MA in Economics program if denied admission to the PhD program.
 The applicant's application will be included with the other MA applications and will be judged against that pool of applicants.
-To exercise this option, you must email the Economics Graduate Coordinator at email@example.com by March 1st.
+To exercise this option, you must email the Economics Graduate Studies Office at firstname.lastname@example.org by March 1st.

 The program is designed so that a full-time student (9 hours a semester) takes 2 ½ years of class work and then writes a dissertation.
 Finishing in four years is entirely feasible, although many students take much longer.